NSLS-II/aphla/doc/tutorial.rst

 - *cell*.
 The DBA cell it belongs. e.g. 'C02', 'C30'
 - *girder*, girder name where it sits. e.g. 'G2', 'G1'
 - *symmetry*, 'A' or 'B' symmetry
 - *group*.
-One element belongs to many groups. e.g. 'BPMX', 'BPM'
+A BPM in girder 2 cell 2 could be in group 'C02', 'G2', 'BPM'
+   and more

 A element can only belongs to one *family*, *cell*, *girder* and *symmetry*.
 But it can be in many groups: